 Rheumatoid arthritis (RA) is an autoimmune condition in which the body’s immune system attacks the synovium — the tissue that lines your joints.
-Since RA can cause joint damage that worsens over time, many people living with the condition take at least one disease-modifying antirheumatic drug (DMARD) to slow its progression.
+Because RA can cause joint damage that worsens over time, many people living with the condition take at least one disease-modifying antirheumatic drug (DMARD) to slow its progression.
 Some people take multiple DMARDs and other medications to manage RA and its symptoms.

-Treating rheumatoid arthritis and managing RA symptoms might require several medications.
+Treating rheumatoid arthritis and managing its symptoms might require several medications.
 It’s no surprise that many people with RA are concerned about medication-related problems such as drug interactions, which can occur when two or more medications are combined (drug-drug interactions).
 In some cases, these interactions can be lethal.

 Other RA medications could also interact with other drugs, so reach out to your rheumatology team for information specific to your regimen.

 Here are some general tips for preventing drug interactions: